scarlehoff/doancu/readme.md

-Very simple wrapper around youtube-dl and cutmp3 (basically, a bash script made into a python one just becareturn
+Very simple wrapper around youtube-dl and the python pbackage `pydub`.

 - Download video from youtube in the form of an audio file (using youtube-dl and ffmpeg)
 - Seeks information about video (basically, end-time, using youtube-dl as well (todo: get more precise results with mutagen))